Main page > Ice Cream Recipes > The Coffee and Tea Collection > Coffee Bean Ice Cream > with cornstarch

 THE ITALIAN WAY TO ICE CREAM

-Coffee Ice Cream
+Coffee Bean Ice Cream

-• with corn starch •
+• with cornstarch •

-This is our Italian Way to Ice Cream, because we use corn starch to thicken the ice cream mixture, often used to make homemade Italian gelato.
+This is our Italian Way to Ice Cream, because we use cornstarch to thicken the ice cream mixture, often used to make homemade Italian gelato.
 It is the kind of ice cream which is refreshing and cooling, with a full-bodied mouthfeel.
 It is also firm and resistant to melting, making it the perfect ice cream in summer when the weather is hot.

-In this Coffee Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
+In this Coffee Bean Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
 The ice cream has a sweet and earthy coffee flavour, like a good cup of cappuccino.
 Use your favourite coffee beans (no grind is needed) or choose your coffee beans judging by the smell; they should smell divine.

 3 more ways to make this coffee ice cream: